 Note: All cabin guests must have the reservation number or confirmation letter to enter their cabin.
 The last four digits of the reservation number and the # symbol must be entered on a keypad to unlock the cabin's entrance.

-Visit a Flickr photoset of cottages at Chippokes.
+Visit a Flickr photoset of cabins at Chippokes.
 Cabins and lodges vary.
 Dwellings may not match what's shown in the photos.

 Weekly rentals during prime season begin on Saturdays.